sales-ls21/sims/README.md

-# Stock and Inventory Management System
+# Simple Inventory Management System

 ### Background
 I started this project as a simple side interest, basically wanting to know whether I could, using a NoSQL database (Firebase), create a simple inventory management system for a local furniture and hardware store.
 The design is minimal, given the utilitarian nature of the app, but also instinctual.